-It is the purpose of this article to preserve and promote the character appearances and aesthetics of the Village and to conserve the property values of the Village by providing procedures for an architectural review of the exterior of new construction and of certain alterations, additions and reconstruction where such alteration, addition or reconstruction effects a significant change in the exterior appearance of the building and, by doing so to:
+It is the purpose of this article to preserve and promote the character, appearance, and aesthetics of the Village and to conserve the property values of the Village by providing procedures for an architectural and preliminary site review of the exterior of proposed new construction and of certain proposed alterations, additions, and reconstruction where such alterations, additions, or reconstruction effect a significant change in the exterior appearance of a building and, by doing so, to:

-Encourage good qualities of exterior building design and good appearances and to relate such design and appearances to the sites and surroundings of buildings.
+Encourage good qualities of exterior building design and appearance and to relate such design and appearance to the site and neighboring properties.

-Preserve the prevailing aesthetic character of the neighborhood and countryside and to enhance the same by means of complimentary buildings.
+Preserve the prevailing aesthetic character of the neighborhood and the Village as a whole, and to enhance the same by means of complementary buildings.

-Permit originality and resourcefulness in building design and appearances which are appropriate to the sites and surroundings.
+Permit originality and resourcefulness in building designs that are appropriate to the site and the neighboring properties.

-Promote and encourage good qualities of architectural design and utilization of land in the erection and reconstruction of new buildings and the exterior refurbishing, reconstruction or alteration of existing buildings.
+Promote and encourage good qualities of architectural design and utilization of land in the erection and reconstruction of new buildings and the exterior refurbishing, reconstruction, and alteration of existing buildings.

-Assure that the design and location of any proposed building or the addition, alteration or reconstruction of any existing building is in harmony with the existing topography of its site and/or the existing building as well as the neighboring countryside and existing property.
+Assure that the design and location of any proposed building and the addition, alteration, or reconstruction of any existing building are in harmony with the existing topography of its site, any buildings to remain on the site, and the neighboring properties.

-Discourage and prevent such design that would adversely affect or cause the diminution in value of neighboring property, whether improved or unimproved.
+Discourage and prevent such design, grading, hardscape, landscaping, or insufficient landscaping that would adversely affect or cause the diminution in value of neighboring property, whether improved or unimproved.

-Prevent such design and appearances as are unnecessarily offensive to visual sensibilities and which impair the use, enjoyment, value or desirability of neighboring properties and the health, safety and general welfare of the community at large.
+Prevent such designs and appearances that would be unnecessarily offensive to visual sensibilities and that would impair the use, enjoyment, value, or desirability of neighboring properties and/or the health, safety, and general welfare of the Village at large.

 The Board of Trustees hereby finds that:

-Buildings which are visually offensive or inappropriate by reason of poor exterior design, monotonous similarity or striking visual discord or dissimilarity in relation to their site or surroundings would mar the appearances of their areas and would adversely affect the desirability of the immediate area and neighboring areas; and
+Buildings that are visually offensive or inappropriate by reason of poor exterior design, monotonous similarity, or striking visual discord or dissimilarity in relation to their site or neighboring properties would mar the appearances of their areas and would adversely affect the desirability of the neighboring properties and the Village as a whole; and

-Such buildings would discourage and prevent the most appropriate development and utilization of land throughout the Village; and
+Such buildings would discourage and prevent the most appropriate development and utilization of the neighboring properties and the Village as a whole; and

-Such buildings would impair the use, enjoyment and desirability and stability of both improved and unimproved property and are detrimental to the character of neighborhoods, produce degeneration of the value of real property with attendant deterioration of conditions affecting the functioning, economic stability, prosperity, health, safety and morals of the inhabitants of the Village and destroy a proper relationship between the taxable value of real property and the cost of municipal services provided therefor.
+Such buildings would impair the use, enjoyment, and desirability and stability of both improved and unimproved neighboring properties and would be detrimental to the character of neighboring properties, produce degeneration of the value of real property with attendant deterioration of conditions affecting the functioning, economic stability, prosperity, health, safety, and morals of the inhabitants of the Village and destroy a proper relationship between the taxable value of real property and the cost of municipal services provided therefor.

-It is the purpose of this article to prevent these and other harmful effects and thus to promote the health, safety, morals and general welfare of the community.
+It is the purpose of this article to prevent these and other harmful effects and thus to promote the health, safety, morals, and general welfare of the Village.

-There is hereby created a Committee of Architectural Review, sometimes hereinafter referred to as the "Committee," consisting of five members to be appointed for terms of one year by the Board of Trustees, by resolution.
+There is hereby created an Architectural and Preliminary Site Review Board, sometimes hereinafter referred to as the "ARB," consisting of five members to be appointed for terms of one year by the Board of Trustees, by resolution.
 At least one such member shall be either a member of the Board of Trustees or the Planning Board.

-The Chairman of the Committee shall be appointed by the Board of Trustees.
+The Chairman of the ARB shall be appointed by the Board of Trustees.

-The Board of Trustees shall have the power, by a majority vote of its members, to remove any member of the Committee with or without cause prior to the expiration of his term.
+The Board of Trustees shall have the power, by a majority vote of its members, to remove any member of the ARB with or without cause prior to the expiration of his or her term.
 Vacancies shall be filled for the unexpired term of any member whose place has become vacant.

-Meetings of the Committee of Architectural Review shall be held monthly at the call of the Chairman of the Committee and at such other times as the Chairman shall determine.
-The meetings of the Committee shall be open to the public.
-A majority of the members of the Committee shall constitute a quorum for the transaction of business.
-The approved plan shall bear the signed seal of the architect or engineer who submitted it and shall bear the legend "Approved by Architectural Review Committee, Village of Kings Point," with the date of approval and the signature of at least one committee member.
-The Committee shall keep minutes of its proceedings, showing the vote of each member on each question or, if absent or failing to vote, indicating such fact, and shall also keep records of its examinations and other official actions.
+Any plan approved by the ARB shall bear the signed seal of the architect or engineer who submitted it and shall bear the legend "Approved by Architectural and Preliminary Site Review Board, Village of Kings Point," with the date of approval and the signature of at least one ARB member.
+The Secretary of the ARB shall keep minutes of its proceedings, showing the vote of each member on each question or, if absent or failing to vote, indicating such fact.

-The Committee shall have power from time to time to adopt, amend and repeal rules and regulations, not inconsistent with law or the provisions of this article, governing its procedure and the transaction of its business and for the purpose of carrying into effect the standards enumerated in § 161-60 hereof.
-Such action shall be taken after public hearing.
-Every rule or regulation, every amendment or repeal thereof and every order, requirement, decision or determination of the Committee shall be filed in the office of the Village Clerk and shall be a public record.
+The ARB shall have power, from time to time, to adopt, amend, and repeal rules and regulations, not inconsistent with law or the provisions of this article, governing its procedure and the transaction of its business and for the purpose of carrying into effect the standards enumerated in § 161-55.
+Every rule or regulation, every amendment or repeal thereof, and every order, requirement, decision, or determination of the ARB shall be filed with the Secretary of the ARB.

-Prior to the issuance of a building permit for the work described in either Subsection A(1) or (2) below, the applicant shall file with the Committee an application for architectural approval of the plans for the proposed work.
+Prior to the issuance of a building permit for the work described in either Subsection A(1) or (2) below, the applicant shall file with the Secretary of the ARB an application for architectural and preliminary site approval of the plans for the proposed work.

 Construction of a new building.